joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-20_haskell-kata-game-of-life.md

 And the output could look like:

     ........
-    ...**...
+    ...xx...
-    ...**...
+    ...xx...
     ........

-This format was chosen because it is very easily parsed in most languages.
+This format was chosen because it is very easy to parse in most languages.
-OBS: It is VERY, VERY easily parsed in Haskell :)
+OBS: It is VERY, VERY easily to parse in Haskell :)

 ## Proposed "solution" in Haskell